LLNL/ppo_and_friends/README.md

 ## Gym <= 0.21

-For environments that only exist in versions <= 0.21 of Gym, you can use the `Gym21ToGymnasium` wrapper.
-See `baselines/gym/` for examples.
+For environments that only exist in versions <= 0.21 of Gym, you can use the [Gym21ToGymnasium](./environments/gym/version_wrappers.py) wrapper.
+See [baselines/gym/](./baselines/gym) for examples.

 **IMPORTANT**: While Gym does not have a standard interface for multi-agent games, I've found some commonalities among many publications, and we are using this as our standard.
-You may need to make changes to your multi-agent gymnasium environments before they can be wrapped in the `MultiAgentGymWrapper`.
+You may need to make changes to your multi-agent gymnasium environments before they can be wrapped in the [MultiAgentGymWrapper](./environments/gym/wrappers.py).

 Our expectaions of multi-agent Gym environments are as follows:
 * The step method must return observation, reward, done, info.